-- Benches will be cambered at 4% to prevent stormwater from flowing onto slope areas and creating erosion rills; - Additional fiber rolls/straw wattles will be placed on slope areas at a minimum of twenty vertical feet to slow stormwater flow; - Application of soil stabilizer containing polymers formulated specifically for stabilization of slopes on appropriate slope areas; - Construction of additional stormwater control berms as necessary to direct stormwater flow to the appropriate existing on-site structures.
+- Additional fiber rolls/straw wattles will be placed on slope areas at a minimum of twenty vertical feet to slow stormwater flow; - Application of soil stabilizer containing polymers formulated specifically for stabilization of slopes on appropriate slope areas; - Construction of additional stormwater control berms as necessary to direct stormwater flow to the appropriate existing on-site structures.

-Site inspections will be conducted prior to each rain event to ensure that all controls remain in place and any items that need to be addressed are completed prior to a rain event.
+Site inspections by SCL Staff will be conducted prior to each rain event to ensure that all controls remain in place and any items that need to be addressed are completed prior to a rain event.
 Erosion and sediment controls will be assessed after each rain event and any actions needed to repair or replace a control will be addressed.